Walaric: Life (565-619 AD)

-Over the years, Walaric had jumped from a few monastic places such as the abbey of Autumo, abbey of Saint-Germain d'Auxerre, and finally the abbey of Luxeuil in Auxerre, France, where the idea of a saintly life became very appealing to him.
-When at the abbey of Luxeuil, Saint Walaric began to study under the Irish holy man Columbanus, who previously had been exiled by King Theuderic II’s grandmother Brunhild.
-During the time of being with Columbanus, Walaric followed his teachings and Columbanus posed as a mentor for the saint.
-While being at the Columbanus' monastery, Saint Walaric practiced his horticulture skills by growing and preserving his vegetables and fruit, while also finding ways to exterminate the insects that would harm his crops.
+Over the years, Walaric’s reputation as a holy man spread.
+He traveled to the monastery of Saint-Germain d’Auxerre where a noble man named Bobo came to Walaric and asked to follow his example.
+The two men then embarked on a pastoral mission and eventually reached the monastery of Luxeuil, which was founded by Saint Columbanus in 590.
+It was at Luxeuil that Walaric began to study under Columbanus, who previously had been exiled by King Theuderic II’s grandmother Brunhild.
+Columbanus became a mentor to Walaric, who embraced his teachings.
+While at Luxeuil, Walaric practiced horticulture, growing and preserving vegetables and fruit, and even found miraculous ways to exterminate the insects that would harm his crops, which impressed Columbanus.